2023newbie/pro-shop/README.md

 ## Acknowledgments

-- Special thanks to [Framework/Technology Name] for making development easier.
+- Special thanks to ReactJS for making development easier.
 - Hat tip to anyone whose code was used.
 - Inspiration for the project.